 President Donald Trump’s decision to move the US embassy in Israel from Tel Aviv to Jerusalem has been subject to intense international scrutiny.
 Amid the debate, what does the law suggest?
 Read here what Professor Gregory Rose of the School of Law at the University of Wollongong, Australia, wrote about it.

 The status of Jerusalem is one of the main legal issues in the debate on Israel and its relationship to the Palestinian Arabs.
 The speech of the American President, Donald Trump, and the fierce reactions it provoked, as well as the recent resolutions of the UN General Assembly (GA) illustrate this.
 In order to…

 In this article the author, Dr. Cynthia Day Wallace, demonstrates cogently that the 1967 lines are not “borders” under international law.
 Therefore, this word should not be used to create and perpetuate the impression that Israel has illegally transgressed the borders of another State.

 The British Mandate: Defining the Legality of Jewish Sovereignty over Judea and Samaria under International Law

-“Facts are stubborn things” said John Adams, the second President of the United States.
-This paper debunks pervasive but false narratives that — try as they might — cannot alter the “stubborn” legal facts, history and evidence that lead to an inevitable conclusion: international law supports the legality of Jewish sovereignty over Judea and Samaria.…
+By Karen Stahl-Don “Facts are stubborn things” said John Adams, the second President of the United States.
+This paper debunks pervasive but false narratives that — try as they might — cannot alter the “stubborn” legal facts, history and evidence that lead to an inevitable conclusion: international law supports the legality of Jewish sovereignty over…

 … this is how Dr. Matthijs de Blois, Senior fellow of thinc., characterises the report of the Special Rapporteur of the UN on the situation of human rights in the Palestinian territories, the Canadian law professor S. Michael Lynk.
 The Report has the clear objective to heighten the pressure of the “international community” on Israel.